-In our investigation of Japanese acute-care hospitals that utilized NCP as a framework, we observed a gap between the ideal and actual nutritional management.
-Problems associated with suboptimal implementation included inefficient staffing systems and unsuitable tools for Screening, inaccurate patient targeting and lack of use of important evaluation items for Assessment, delayed timing and incomplete contents for Intervention, and inadequate frequency and lack of use of important evaluation items for Monitoring.
-Possible solutions include increased staffing of acute-care general wards especially RDs, higher quality Screening, more widespread availability of NCP instruction manuals, and further education on NCP and the ideal use of tools and evaluation items in nutritional management.
+In our investigation of Japanese acute-care hospitals, using the NCP as a framework, we observed a gap between ideal and actual nutritional management.
+The reasons for and problems associated with suboptimal implementation included inefficient staffing systems and unsuitable tools for Screening, inaccurate patient targeting and lack of use of important evaluation items for Assessment, delayed timing and incomplete contents for Intervention, and inadequate frequency and lack of use of important evaluation items for Monitoring.
+Possible solutions include increased staffing of acute-care general wards by RDs, higher quality Screening, more widespread availability of NCP instruction manuals, and enhanced education about the NCP and the ideal use of tools and evaluation items in nutritional management.